mgalgs/rafty/README.md

 And "that's it"!
 Now the next time you insert a DVD the Rafty Rube Goldberg machine should kick into action!

+# Manual Invocation

+If the `udev` rafting isn't working raftily enough for you, you can invoke the rip+encode process manually with:

+    $ sudo DEVNAME=/dev/sr0 rafty-dd-one.sh

+(adjusting `/dev/sr0` as necessary).

+I've found that some discs need to be "primed" by playing them for a few minutes with `mplayer` before attempting to rip them.
+You'll need to use the above command to start the rip process after "priming" the disc in those cases.

 Happy Rafting!